the Chromium logo

 3. Set up email credentials

-For google-mail-based addresses, it's recommended to use an "App Password" for convenience when storing your real password on disk is undesireable (which should be most cases).
+For google-mail-based addresses, it's recommended to use an "App Password" for convenience when storing your real password on disk is undesirable (which should be most cases).
 Follow these instructions to obtain an App Password, and use it as the smtppass value in the next section.

 Edit your ~/.gitconfig